oli-nux/oli-nux/README.md

 - 👋 Hi, I’m @oli-nux
-- 👀 I’m interested in using Freecad with Gentoo to make open hardware projects
+- 👀 I’m interested in using Freecad with Gentoo to make open hardware projects for bicycles.
 - 🌱 I’m currently learning ...building ebuilds
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...